 -Ricker MA, Haas WC.
 Anti-Inflammatory Diet in Clinical Practice: A Review.
 Nutr Clin Pract.
 2017;32(3):318-325. doi:10.1177/08845336177

 Atopic Dermatitis also commonly known as Eczema is a skin condition characterized by itchy, red and inflamed skin.
 Eczema affects babies and kids more than adults.
-Atopic dermatitis is chronic skin condition and tends to flare periodically due to triggers.
+Atopic dermatitis is a chronic skin condition and tends to flare periodically due to triggers.
 There are some common triggers that flare Eczema but it seems that individuals are susceptible to different triggers.
 Environmental and weather triggers affect large populations at the same time and that is why Eczema is more prevalent in some parts of the globe than others and flares more during certain seasons.
 Parts of the world with a cold climate have a higher incidence of Eczema prevalence.

 Get weather alerts and precautionary measure for Eczema